SuperblocksHQ/ethereum-studio/packages/editor/templates/Hello World/README.md

 ### 2. Compile

 Solidity is a compiled language, and you need to convert the Solidity code into bytecode before the contract can run.
-We will automatically compile the contract for you once you open the Solidity file.
+We will automatically compile the contract for you on deploying.

 ### 3. Deploy